Chii1-chips/Chii1-chips/README.md

  ## Complete!
 But is it really..?
 Hm.

-(You may ask questions in my atabook!
-You also may ask in my strawpage!)
+## (You may ask questions in my atabook!
+You also may ask in my strawpage!
+Scroll down to see your art put on the stadiums, and your questions being asked!)

 <p align="center"> <img src="https://adriansblinkiecollection.neocities.org/dividers/vine27.gif" width="1000">